coralingberlandau/lista_backend/Readme.md

 6. **Security and User Management**
    - Secure registration and login with **JWT**.
    - Permission-based management by user and list.
+    - API keys and sensitive information, including **SendGrid** and **OpenAI** API keys, are securely stored in a `.env` file and loaded via environment variables using the `dotenv` package.
+   - **Secret Key** for Django security is also stored in the `.env` file to keep the application secure in production environments.

 7. **Smart Recommendations and List Management**
    - **AI-Driven Recommendations**: The application integrates with OpenAI to provide personalized,